Secular Haze

+"Secular Haze" is a song by the Swedish rock band Ghost that appears as the third track on their second studio album, Infestissumam (2013).
+It was written by vocalist Tobias Forge and produced by Nick Raskulinecz.
+The song features a heavy metal, progressive rock, waltz and carnival sound, influenced by 1960s psychedelia and 1970s doom metal.

-"Secular Haze" is a song by the Swedish rock band Ghost.
-The track was released as the lead single from the group's second studio album Infestissumam.
-The song reached number 22 on The Official Finnish Charts.
+"Secular Haze" was released on December 15, 2012 as the lead single from Infestissumam.
+It became the band's first charting song, reaching number 22 on The Official Finnish Charts.

-Background and release
+Background

 On December 14, 2012, the website SecularHaze.com was created by Ghost.
 The website contained a sound clip of a new Ghost song without vocals.
 On the page was a clock ticking backward and five candles, each playing one element of the new song when the user hovered over it with the mouse.

 The next day, the band uploaded a new song to their official YouTube channel, also called "Secular Haze".
 Later that day, they performed a special concert in their hometown of Linköping, Sweden, performing the entire Opus Eponymous record along with "Secular Haze" and their cover of "I'm a Marionette".
 Before "Secular Haze" was performed, Papa Emeritus, the band's vocalist, disappeared into the black of the stage to be replaced by Papa Emeritus II.
 After this concert, SecularHaze.com was updated to include a sixth candle containing the vocal track of the song "Secular Haze".
 Four days later, the band announced the title of their second album, Infestissumam, along with the webpage Infestissumam.com which showed the album's track list.